carltonkess/Blog-Template/README.md

 Many of the CSS functions didn't work for me verbatim.

-so after scouring the code for hours to check for typos and CSS References on w3schools.com.
+so after scouring the code for hours to check for typos and CSS References on w3schools.com

+StackOverflow and Reddit.

 I decided to alter some of the dimensions.